English and journalism teacher

 Description of School and Students

-This unit on feature writing will be taught to freshmen and sophomore Journalism I students in a public urban high school of approximately 4,500 students.
-The class size will range from 20 to 25 students who are predominately Hispanic and African-American.
-(Student snapshot: Hispanic 58 percent, African-American 48 percent, Asian 3 percent, white 1 percent; Skyline Center in the Dallas Independent School District is a Title I school with 56 percent of students on free or reduced lunch.)
+This unit on diversity issues will be taught to junior and senior level newspaper students in a public urban high school of approximately 4,500 students.
+The class size will range from 15 to 20 students who are predominately Hispanic and African-American.
+(Student Snapshot: Hispanic 58 percent, African-American 48 percent, Asian 3 percent, white 1 percent; Skyline Center in the Dallas Independent School District is a Title I school with 56 percent of students on free or reduced lunch.)

 - Essential Questions

-- What are the most effective feature leads?
+- What are the most common forms of racial profiling today?

 Performances of Understanding, Rationale, and Time Line